sinelaw/infernu/README.md

-# Inferno, type inference and checking for JavaScript
+# Infernu, type inference and checking for JavaScript

-(Formerly known as Safe JS / SJS)
+*(Formerly known as Inferno / Safe JS / SJS)*

 A type inference and checker for JavaScript.

 This project is an ongoing effort to produce a practical tool for statically verifying JavaScript code.
 The type system is designed to support a **safe subset of JS**, not a super set of JS.
-That is, some otherwise valid JS code will not pass type checking with Inferno.
+That is, some otherwise valid JS code will not pass type checking with Infernu.
 The reason for not allowing the dynamic behavior of JS, is to **guarantee more safety** and (as a bonus) allows fully unambiguous type inference.

-See the [intro blog post](https://noamlewis.wordpress.com/2015/01/20/introducing-sjs-a-type-inferer-and-checker-for-javascript/) for a short discussion comparing inferno to **other type checkers**.
+See the [intro blog post](https://noamlewis.wordpress.com/2015/01/20/introducing-sjs-a-type-inferer-and-checker-for-javascript/) for a short discussion comparing infernu to **other type checkers**.

 **Features:**